King of Freedom World Championship

 The King of Freedom World Championship, also referred to as the KFC Championship (KFC王座, KFC Ōza), is a professional wrestling championship created and promoted by the Japanese promotion Pro Wrestling Freedoms.
 It is the top title of the company and is usually disputed in deathmatches.

 Title history

-There have been a total of seventeen reigns shared between nine different champions and one vacancy.
-The current champion is Violento Jack who is in his third reign.
+There have been a total of 24 reigns shared between ten different champions and one vacancy.
+The current champion is Violento Jack who is in his fifth reign.